 Cala Francese

-After passing Nido D’Aquila you arrive, along a dirt road, in Cala Francese.
-The area is very suggestive and it is dominated by an old disused granite quarry.
-Even here the very strong Mistral did not allow us to stop for a well-deserved bath in the crystal clear waters, but it is a place that I strongly suggest.
+The area is very picturesque and is dominated by an old, disused granite quarry.
+Here too, the strong Mistral did not allow us to stop for a well-deserved swim in the crystal-clear waters, but it is a place I highly recommend.

 Lower Trinity Beach